getazureready/sappwrpltintpvt/Use Case 2/Use Case 2 - Enhancing Product Management and Order Processing at Contoso Electronics through Power App Integration with SAP.md

-# Lab 2 - Enhancing Product Management and Order Processing at Contoso Electronics through Power App Integration with SAP
+# Use Case 2 - Enhancing Product Management and Order Processing at Contoso Electronics through Power App Integration with SAP

 ## Objective